 - 30 minutes west of Oshkosh

 - An hour and a half from Milwaukee and Madison

 - 3 hours from Chicago

 - 4 hours from Minneapolis- St. Paul

 Two major highways intersect in Berlin including State Highway 91 and State Highway 49.
 Highway 49 (north and south) intersects Interstate 41 and US Highway 10.
 State Highway 91 leads directly to Oshkosh and Interstate 41.

 Berlin is served by two local trucking companies located on State Highway 91.

 Berlin’s largest employer is Generac Power Systems with over 300 employees.
-Although manufacturing is the number one employer in Green Lake County, they are a large impact for the workforce.
-A couple of other manufactures in Berlin is Wisconsin Spice, Ripon Athletic, Hypro Incorporated, Wilson Hurd- Nelson Miller, Aurora Manufacturing and Badger Mining.
+Manufacturing is the largest sector of employment in Green Lake County, greatly impacting the character of the City.
+Additional prominent manufacturing firms in Berlin include Wisconsin Spice, Ripon Athletic, Hypro Incorporated, Wilson Hurd- Nelson Miller, Aurora Manufacturing, and Badger Mining.
 ThedaCare Medical Center is the largest employer in the City of Berlin.

-Below are American Community Survey 5-Year Estimates for the City of Berlin
+Below are 2020 US Census Estimates for the City of Berlin